ENGL 127 Research Writing: Social Sciences (Frye)

 GVRL - Applied Psychology

-Step 3: Survey Scholarly Journals in this Discourse Community
+Step 3: Survey Scholarly Journals in the Discourse Community

 Use the Holman Library One Search to explore scholarly journals in the field of study.